joelparkerhenderson/pitch-deck/README.md

 ### Slide 2: Reason

-What broad problem are you solving, and what's a specific relatable example?
+What broad problem are you solving, and what is a specific relatable example?

 ### Slide 3: People